“The Invisible Mountain” visualizes the impacts of climate change

-The Invisible Mountain is an installation that was recently on view at the University of the Arts (Universität der Künste, UdK) in Berlin by CED professor Giovanni Betti and Katharina Fleck in collaboration with students at the UdK Berlin led by Christoph Gengnagel.
-The installation’s intention is to raise awareness on the disappearing glaciers in the Italian Alps and to reveal the complexities and contradictions in the fight of climate change.
+The Invisible Mountain, an installation that was recently on view at the University of the Arts (Universität der Künste, UdK) in Berlin by CED professor Giovanni Betti and Katharina Fleck in collaboration with students at the UdK Berlin led by Christoph Gengnagel, aims to raise awareness of the disappearing glaciers in the Italian Alps and to reveal the complexities and contradictions in the fight of climate change.
 The floating installation resembles the shape of a mountain and dominated the foyer of the University of the Arts in Berlin.
 The installation is made out of non-woven polypropylene geotextile and held in place by clear fishing wire.

 The focus of this work is to bring a visual and impactful awareness that “there is no more natural environment, only built environment,” and allowing the visitor to experience the void left by the melting glacier.